se-unrc/notifications/SRS.md

 This document provides specifications of the characteristics and general requirements of the project's software.

 ### 1.1 Document Purpose
 The purpose of this document is to provide a detailed description of the software "Notifications".
+This will illustrate the system's development and will also explain its functionality, its limitations, its interface and the interaction with its possible users.
+This document is mainly destined to be proposed to a professor for its approval and also to serve as a reference to develop the system.

 ### 1.2 Product Scope
-Identify the product whose software requirements are specified in this document, including the revision or release number.
-Explain what the product that is covered by this SRS will do, particularly if this SRS describes only part of the system or a single subsystem.
-Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
-Relate the software to corporate goals or business strategies.
-If a separate vision and scope document is available, refer to it rather than duplicating its contents here.

 ### 1.3 Definitions, Acronyms and Abbreviations